 Home Golf Simulator Budget Guide: Planning Cost Before You Buy

 A home golf simulator budget is not just the price of a launch monitor.
 The real cost depends on the room, screen, mat, projector, enclosure, safety protection, software, computer setup, and how much you want to upgrade later.
+Use this budget page with the free GolfSimMaker Starter Guide download to plan the full build before the first major purchase.

 Why Budget Planning Comes Before Equipment Shopping